(I may earn a small commission from the products mentioned in this post.)

 Understanding your physical condition pre-surgery will be a big indicator of how quickly you’ll recover.

-Here are a few reasons you might need more time.
+Here are a few reasons why you might need more time.

-- Lack of physical preparation before surgery (lacking strength and overweight)
+- Lack of physical preparation before surgery (lacking strength and or overweight)

 - Other complications during and after surgery